-This old structure stands on the most sacred land of Jewish people, next to the fundament of the Second Temple and it is the third most important shrine of Muslims (after Masjid al-Haram in Mecca and Al-Masjid al-Nabawi in Medina) and is considered to be the second oldest mosque in the world.
+This old structure stands on the most sacred land of Jewish people, next to the fundament of the Second Temple.
+This is the third most important shrine of Muslims (after Masjid al-Haram in Mecca and Al-Masjid al-Nabawi in Medina) and is considered to be the second oldest mosque in the world.

-And last but not least – it served as the headquarters of the famous Knights Templar, who got their name thanks to this location.
+And last but not least – old temple served as the headquarters of the famous Knights Templar, who got their name thanks to this location.

 Al-Aqsa Mosque stands on Temple Mount – a place which in many respects is a true "navel of the world".